 - a.
 Continuous Internal Evaluation (CIA) and - b.
-End Semester Examination (ESE)
+End Semester Examination (ESE).

-The internal to external assessment ratio shall be 1:3, for both courses with or without practical.
+The internal to external assessment ratio shall be 1:3, for both courses with or without practical except for (i) BA Animation and Graphics (ii) BA Animation and Visual effects and (iii) BBA.
 For courses without practical, there shall be a maximum of 75 marks for external evaluation and maximum of 25 marks for internal evaluation.
 For courses with practical, generally external evaluation shall be for a maximum of 60 marks and internal evaluation for 20 marks.
 Both internal and external evaluation shall be carried out in the mark system and the marks are to be rounded to the nearest integer.